facebookarchive/rebound/README.md

 ##Download

-Rebound is available as a jar file and depends on Guava.
+Rebound is available as a prebuilt jar or can be built using Gradle or Buck.

-<a href="http://search.maven.org/remotecontent?filepath=com/google/guava/guava/15.0/guava-15.0.jar">Download Guava</a>

 <a href="rebound_1.0.jar">Download Rebound</a>

 <a href="http://github.com/facebook/rebound">View on Github</a>

-Rebound is built using <a href="http://facebook.github.io/buck/">Buck</a> a build system developed at Facebook that encourages the creation of small, reusable modules consisting of code and resources.
+<a href="http://facebook.github.io/buck/">Buck</a> is a build system developed
+at Facebook that encourages the creation of small, reusable modules consisting of code and resources.

 ##License